ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

   base64
 {% endcodeblock %}

-The output of the above command can be directly used as the *pin-sha256* values for the *Public-Key-Pins* header as shown below:
+The result of running the above command can be directly used as the *pin-sha256* values for the *Public-Key-Pins* header as shown below:

 {% codeblock lang:text %}
 Public-Key-Pins: